Complementarity between quantum entanglement, geometrical and dynamical appearances in N spin-$1/2$ system under all-range Ising model: Introduction

-The main purpose of this work is to highlight the geometrical and dynamical characteristics of a many-body system, represented here by $N$ spin-$1/2$ system under all-range Ising model, and their connection to quantum entanglement.
+The main purpose of this work is to exploit the geometrical structures characterizing the quantum phase space of $N$ interacting spin-$1/2$ under all-range Ising model to explore some physical properties, such as the geometric phase, the curvature of quantum phase space, the evolution speed, distance geodesic between quantum states, solving quantum brachistochrone problem, and their interplay with quantum entanglement.
 It is noteworthy that the ideas explored in this paper were primarily inspired by the findings obtained by Krynytskyi and Kuzmak in Ref.\cite{Krynytskyi2019}.
 As a matter of fact, by performing the system dynamics, we derive the Fubini-Study metric identifying the associated quantum state space.
 Moreover, examining the Gaussian curvature (G-curvature) in the framework of the Gauss-Bonnet theorem, we determine the topology and the structure of this space.
 Afterward, we explore the acquired geometric and topological phases and tackle the quantum brachistochrone issue.
 Finally, we give a detailed explanation of the geometrical and dynamical characteristics of two interacting spin-$1/2$ under the Ising model in connection to quantum entanglement.

 The rest of this paper is structured as follows.
 In Sec.\ref{sec2}, by carrying out the dynamics of $N$ interacting spin-$1/2$ under all-range Ising model, we give the Fubini-Study metric and identify the associated quantum state space.
 Moreover, by investigating the G-curvature within the scope of the Gauss-Bonnet theorem, we uncover the topology and the structure of this space.
 The geometric and topological phases emerging from the system evolution processes, over the resulting state space, are thoroughly discussed in Sec.\ref{sec3}.
 The quantum brachistochrone problem is also addressed based on the evolution velocity as well as the related Fubini-Study distance, in Sec.\ref{sec4}.
 In Sec.\ref{sec5}, we study the entanglement between two interacting spin-1/2 under the Ising model from two different appearances: the first is of a geometric nature and investigates how the entanglement degree impacts derived geometric features such as the Fubini-Study metric, the G-curvature, and the geometric phase.
 The second is of a dynamic type and addresses the entanglement effect on evolution speed and the corresponding Fubini-Study distance.
 Further to this, we resolve the quantum brachistochrone problem based on quantum entanglement.
 We supply concluding remarks in Sec.\ref{sec6}.